Easy printable Christmas melodies for cello

 and smooth, which means there should be no intervening silence.
 When it

-silence that is usually barely perceptible.
-There is a legato "stroke by
+that is usually barely perceptible.
+There is a legato "stroke by stroke"

-stroke" and legato "on one stroke" and they differ by the way the notes
+and legato "on one stroke" and they differ by the way the notes are played.

 Every good cellist must know how to make the perfect combination of those techniques since there are many others that must be learned, as well.
 Learning a cello bowing technique must not be difficult with the right sense of sound.
 Everything can be learned through time, everything but the talent.